How Can I Use Images to Improve My SEO?

 On this page, we’ll give you a few crucial image SEO tips that you can use to instantly improve your website and give your search engine optimization a boost.
-Even if you know a little bit about SEO, keep reading — you might learn something new!
+Even if you know a little about SEO, keep reading — you might learn something new!

 The importance of image alt text

-When you add an image to a website, whether you do this through a CMS (content management system) or by hand, there’s an “alt text” attribute that you usually are asked to define.
+When you add an image to a website, whether you do this through a CMS (content management system) or by hand, there’s an “alt text” attribute that you are usually asked to define.
 If you don’t fill this out, you are missing one of the most important aspects of image SEO!

 Alt text essentially tells visitors to your website, in the case of an image that does not load, what that image contains.
 So if your image of a red dress doesn’t load, but the alt text says “red dress,” they’ll know what the image contains.